Let's Love (Suho song)

-"Let's Love" is a song recorded by South Korean singer-songwriter Suho.
+"Let's Love" is a song recorded by South Korean singer Suho.
 It was released on March 30, 2020, by SM Entertainment as the lead single of his debut EP, Self-Portrait (2020).

 Composition

 "Let's Love" was described as a modern rock song with a warm atmosphere.
 The lyrics convey a message about mustering the courage to express love, even if you feel clumsy or inadequate.

 Commercial performance

 Upon release, "Let's Love" topped the real-time charts of various major Korean music platforms.
 The track debuted at number seven on the Gaon Digital Chart for the chart ending April 4, 2020.

 Credits and personnel

 Credits adapted from the EP's liner notes.